 Other merit-based award options:

 AU offers a limited number of private, one-time scholarships that are funded annually or through an endowment by gifts from donors.
 Eligible applicants are automatically reviewed, and a separate scholarship application is not required.
 Criteria may be based on merit, academic program, need or other factors as designated by the donor.
-Awards are announced after the start of the fall semester.
+Awards are typically announced after the start of the fall semester.
 Awards range from $100 to $10,000 and are not renewable.

 Nationally competitive, merit-based scholarships also offer students and alumni the means to accomplish a variety of goals, including studying abroad, funding graduate education, and gaining high-level work experience.
 To begin exploring opportunities, AU’s Merit Awards Office has a National Scholarship Directory to explore along with hundreds of listings.